Matrix Completion with Nonconvex Regularization: Spectral Operators and Scalable Algorithms: Spectral Thresholding Operators

 Due to the separability of the optimization Problem~\eqref{gen-thresh-11} across the coordinates, i.e., $\bar{g}(\B\alpha) = \sum_{i} \bar{g}_i(\alpha_i)$ (where, $\bar{g}_i(\cdot)$ is defined in~\eqref{univ-thresh-funtion}), it suffices to consider each of the subproblems separately.
 Let $s_{\lambda, \gamma}(\sigma_i)$ denote a minimizer of $\bar{g}_i(\alpha)$, i.e.,

 It is easy to see that the $i$th coordinate of $s_{\lambda, \gamma}(\B\sigma)$ is given by $s_{\lambda, \gamma}(\sigma_i)$.
 This discussion suggests that our understanding of the spectral thresholding operator $S_{\lambda, \gamma}(Z)$ is intimately tied to the univariate thresholding operator~\eqref{univ-thresh-funtion}.
 Thusly motivated, in the following, we present a concise discussion about univariate penalty functions and the resultant thresholding operators.
-We begin with some examples of concave penalties that are popularly used in statistics in the context of sparse linear modeling. \paragraph{Families of Nonconvex Penalty Functions:} Several types of nonconvex penalties are popularly used in the high-dimensional regression framework---see for example,~\cite{Nikolova2000,LvFan2009,zhang2012general}.
+We begin with some examples of concave penalties that are popularly used in statistics in the context of sparse linear modeling. \paragraph{Families of Nonconvex Penalty Functions:} Several types of nonconvex penalties are popularly used in high-dimensional regression frameworks---see for example,~\cite{Nikolova2000,LvFan2009,zhang2012general}.
 For our setup, since these penalty functions operate on the singular values of a matrix, it suffices to consider nonconvex functions that are defined only on the nonnegative real numbers.
-We present a few examples below: \begin{itemize} \item The $\ell_{\gamma}$ penalty \citep{FrankFriedman1993} given by $P(\sigma; \lambda, \gamma)=\lambda \sigma^{\gamma}~(0\leq \gamma <1)$ on $\sigma \geq 0$. \item The SCAD penalty \citep{FanLi2001} is defined via:
+We present a few examples below: \begin{itemize} \item The $\ell_{\gamma}$ penalty \citep{FrankFriedman1993} given by